'Finnish Sports' in Finland

 www.eurohockey.com > Countries > Finland > Game Fixtures - English

 Tickets can be purchased through www.lippu.fi - En, Fi, Sw

 Salibandy, or Floorball, only officially started in Finland in 1985, but in terms of registered players floorball now occupies third place after football and ice hockey.
 According to the Finnish Floorball Federation, floorball is the most popular school, youth, club, conscript and workplace sport.
 As with ice hockey, it looks a bit difficult to get into floorball 'formally' if you're not a fluent Finnish speaker, but it may well be possible - and fun! - to join your company's team if they have one.
 You can also try:

 - English-speaking forums where there are almost certainly others with a similar interest

-- www.jollydragon.net If you are in Helsinki, I believe Jolly Dragon has a regular, active floorball event
+- www.facebook.com/jollydragonfun Jolly Dragon has a regular, active floorball event in Helsinki

 - www.floorball.fi Finnish Floorball Federation Finnish-only; works in Google Translate